-In the spring and summer, Wild Oxfordshire partnered with local developer Lucy Group to bring more nature to their sites and the lives of their residents.
+In the spring and summer, Wild Oxfordshire partnered with local residential landlord, Lucy Properties, to bring more nature to their sites and the lives of their residents.

 Lucy Group have a portfolio of residential properties across Jericho in the west of Oxford, and wanted to explore how they could make both their communal green spaces and residential gardens more biodiverse and better for wildlife.